LabKey/gradlePlugin/README.md

 on how to do that, including how to develop and test locally and the versioning information.

 ## Release Notes
+### 1.24.2
+*Released*: TBD
+(Earliest compatible LabKey version: 21.1)
+* move `patchApiModule` task into distributions project so the patched module can be built just once and avoid the race condition when multiple distributions are being built.

 ### 1.24.1
 *Released*: 26 January 2021
 (Earliest compatible LabKey version: 21.1)